 Garmin Fenix 7S vs 7 vs 7X – Design Compared

 Each model in the Fenix 7 series is durably built with tough materials.
 All the models have cases made of the regular fiber-polymer material.
-However, while the Standard and Solar models have stainless steel bezel, stainless steel rear cover with Corning Gorilla Glass DX protecting the display, the Sapphire Solar models have titanium bezel, titanium rear cover and Sapphire glass.
+However, while the Standard and Solar models have stainless steel bezel, stainless steel rear cover with Corning Gorilla Glass DX protecting the display, the Sapphire Solar models have a titanium bezel, titanium rear cover and Sapphire glass.

 The Sapphire models also weigh a little less than their Standard and Solar counterparts.
 All the models are rated 10ATM, so you can actually wear this to the pool ocean, shower and otherwise (diving from a very tall height might subject these devices to intense pressure).